The Drive

 How Life Works Here

 The Drive is located in Stockport, near Cheadle.
 Some amenities are available nearby, though a car may be useful for regular errands like grocery shopping.
-The nearest transport stop is 78m away (bus).
-Rail links may require a connecting journey.
+Public transport is accessible, with rail and bus stops within reach.
+The nearest is about 78m away.
 The median property price is £209,500, with moderate growth of 10% over five years.
 Based on 54 transactions recorded since 2014.
 The market is highly active with frequent sales.
 There are 8 schools within 2 km, 7 rated Good or Outstanding by Ofsted.
 2 are rated Outstanding.
 Primary schools are nearby, though secondary options may require travel.
 This street may particularly suit property investors.
 Some market indicators point to a cooling trend.
-Overall, this street scores 52 out of 100 for liveability, placing it in the top 12% within its district.
+Overall, this street scores 54 out of 100 for liveability, slightly below the district average.

 Score Breakdown